Protecting APIs on Apigee Edge Gateway

 APIs.
 The next request to your protected enpoint should end with the

 HTTP 403 status codes

-Check if the configured user exists in a given Apigee organization
+- Check if the configured user exists in a given Apigee organisation

 To quickly check if Apigee Edge credentials are configured correctly, run a single API discovery pass:

 docker-compose run apigee-authorizer discovery

 The expected result is a log with a list of APIs required by ACP.